-In the areas designated as local shopping parades, a predominant shopping use (as defined in the Town and Country Planning (Use Classes) Order 1987 as amended) on ground floor premises will be retained.
-Where proposals would result in a dominance of non-retail uses, this will only be acceptable where it can be demonstrated that retailing is no longer a viable use in that unit, particularly where it has remained vacant for a long period (normally a minimum of one year) and that reasonable attempts have been made to market it for retail purposes.
+In the areas designated as local shopping parades, shopping and other town centre uses will be supported at ground floor level but a predominant shopping use (as defined in the Town and Country Planning (Use Classes) Order 1987 as amended) on ground floor premises will be retained.
+Where proposals would result in a dominance of non-retail uses there no longer being a predominant shopping use, this will only be acceptable where it can be demonstrated that retailing is no longer a viable use in that unit, particularly where it has remained vacant for a long period (normally a minimum of one year) and that reasonable attempts have been made to market it for retail purposes.